Home » Florida » A Glimpse into the Past Florida’s Beautiful Nature Coast

 • Fewer Crowds: Compared to Florida’s urbanized coasts, it is more rural and underdeveloped—more wild and authentic.

-Nature Coast State Trail The Ultimate Hike in Florida
+Nature Coast State Trail: The Ultimate Hike in Florida

 The Nature Coast State Trail is a 32-mile long paved trail that runs through Florida’s Gulf Coast region, between the towns of Cross City and Trenton.
 This trail passes through a variety of landscapes, including pine forests, wetlands, and prairies, and offers scenic views of the surrounding natural beauty.
 The Nature Coast State Trail is also part of the larger Florida Greenways and Trails System, which is a network of trails and green spaces throughout the state.